Degenerative disk disease is when normal changes that take place in the disks of your spine cause pain.

 If other treatments don't work, your doctor may recommend surgery.
 One procedure, called a discectomy, removes the injured part of the disk.
 This helps take pressure off your nerves.

 In some cases, your doctor might remove the whole disk and put an artificial one in.
-If you have a severe problem, your doctor might fuse (permanently connect) the bones in your spine after he removes the disk.
+If you have a severe problem, your doctor might fuse (permanently connect) the bones in your spine after they remove the disk.